10 Spanish holiday destinations for football lovers - Football España

 Valencia: The seaside home of the oldest stadium in Spain’s top flight

 As the third-largest city in Spain, Valencia is another of the country’s most important tourist destinations.
 From the charm of the historic old town to the futuristic architecture of the City of Arts and Sciences, there is so much to see in this coastal city.
-For football fans, Mestalla is another landmark worth checking out, as Valencia CF’s home ground is the only stadium in Spain’s top division that is 100 years old.
-It’s also worth visiting Levante UD’s Estadi Ciutat de Valencia, located next to one of Valencia’s most modern shopping malls.
+For football fans, Mestalla is another landmark worth checking out, as Valencia’s home ground is the only stadium in Spain’s top division that is 100 years old.
+It’s also worth visiting Levante’s Estadi Ciutat de Valencia, located next to one of Valencia’s most modern shopping malls.

 Palma de Mallorca: Football in the Balearics